Rebecca More

-Rebecca Jessica Middleton-Jones (' Flood; born 7 August 1980), known professionally as Rebecca More, is an English former pornographic actress.
+Rebecca Jessica Middleton-Jones (' Flood; born 7 August 1980), known professionally as Rebecca More, is an English pornographic actress and internet personality.
 More began her career in pornography in 2010, and went on to appear in an array of films for various different studios until her retirement from mainstream pornography in 2023.
 During her career, she found internet fame when she and fellow porn star Sophie Anderson, who branded themselves "The Cock Destroyers", posted a video that went viral.
-Both her and Anderson's videos became memes and the pair were subsequently regarded as "gay icons" within the LGBTQ+ community which saw them go on to front the Men.com series Slag Wars: The Next Destroyer (2020).
+Both her and Anderson's videos became memes and the pair were subsequently regarded as "gay icons" within the LGBTQ+ community which saw them go on to front the Men.com series Slag Wars: The Next Destroyer in 2020, before they parted ways the following year.
+More went on to front a second series of Slag Wars in 2024, as well as her own podcast, before making a one-off return to mainstream pornography in 2026.

 Early and personal life

 More was born Rebecca Jessica Flood in Beaconsfield, Buckinghamshire on 7 August 1980.
 Prior to working in the adult industry, More obtained a law degree from the University of West London.
 She briefly worked for the Citizens Advice Bureau.
 She began working as a stripper and later as an escort in order to earn more money.
 More has two children.
 She married Mark Middleton-Jones in 2003; however, the marriage later ended in divorce.